Powerlearnproject/se-assignment-day-2-git-and-github-Joy-Ka/README.md

                   2. It enables multiple contributors to work without overwriting each others work, ensuring that codebases remains reliable and manageable.

-                  3. Provides tools to handle conflicting changes x, thus ensuring code consistency.
+                  3. Provides tools to handle conflicting changes, thus ensuring code consistency.

-## Describe the process of setting up a new repository on GitHub.
+2. Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?